-Regular projects Project budget - cost categories Adjustments to partners' costs in different cost categories Update project partners' costs (re- allocate between cost categories), without changing the partner's Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS. total budget Regular and Funding Adjustment to Adjusting the Can be submitted while a Small-scale a partner's co- composition of a report is open, but approval is projects financing partner's own granted only after the report sources contribution to the co- has been approved by the JS. financing, divided between private and public.
-Regular and Spending plan Adjustments As long as the Can be submitted while a Small-scale to a partner's partner's total budget report is open, but approval is projects spending plan remains the same; granted only after the report otherwise, this is a has been approved by the JS. major change.
+Regular and Small-scale projects Work plan Investments - adjusted item Adjustments to description of an investment.
+Partner budget remains the same.
+Changes to investment costs require a major change.
+Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.
+Regular projects Project budget - cost categories Adjustments to partners' costs in different cost categories Update project partners' costs (re- allocate between cost categories), without changing the partner's total budget.
+Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.
+Regular and Small-scale projects Funding Adjustment to a partner's cofinancing sources Adjusting the composition of a partner's own contribution to the cofinancing, divided between private and public.
+Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.
+Regular and Small-scale projects Spending plan Adjustments to a partner's spending plan As long as the partner's total budget remains the same; otherwise, this is a major change.
+Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.
+Regular and Small-scale projects Partners Adjustments to the status Changing the status of a partner to sub-partner or the status of a sub-partner to partner.
+Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.